 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has three items that qualify for reporting in this category.
 The first item is related to pensions reported in the District-wide Statement of Net Position.
-This represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
-The second is the District contributions to the pension systems (TRS and ERS Systems) and OPEB subsequent to the measurement date.
+This represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportion share of total contributions to the pension systems (TRS and ERS Systems) and OPEB subsequent to the measurement date.
 The third item relates to OPEB reporting in the District-wide Statement of Net Position.
-This represents the effect of the net change in the actual and expected experience.
+This represents the effect of the net change in the District-wide Statement of Net Position share of total contributions to the pension systems (TRS and ERS Systems) and OPEB subsequent to the measurement date.
+The third item relates to OPEB reporting in the District-wide Statement of Net Position.
+This represents the effect of the net change in the District-wide Statement of Net Position.